Country Profile: Togo

 Military and Security

-- Military service age begins at 18 years with a 24-month obligation.
+- Military service age is 18 years with a 24-month service obligation

 Energy